SenseCare: A Research Platform for Medical Image Informatics and Interactive 3D Visualization: Clinical Applications

 \subsection{Pelvic Tumor Surgical Planning}

 Pelvic tumor is one of highly malignant tumors, and surgical treatment is the most effective treatment for pelvis tumors, where an accurate preoperative simulation and planning based on segmentation and modeling of the tumor is critical for the success of surgery. \\ \\ SenseCare provides an intelligent preoperative surgical planning for for limb salvage surgery of malignant pelvic tumors, where the accuracy and efficiency is improved by our deep learning-based algorithms.
 The surgical planning workflow mainly consists of three parts.
 First, the pelvic tumor is segmented from MR scans with a U-Net like model~\cite{Ronneberger2015}.
 Then the pelvic bone is segmented from CT scans with a CNN combined with self-attention blocks~\cite{Fu2018}.
 Finally, a robust rigid/affine inverse-consistency registration method that is an extension of SymMirorr~\cite{Rivest-Henault2015} is conducted to align the corresponding MR-CT pair.
 Based on the registered CT-MR pair and the corresponding segmentation results, surgeons and radiologists could make accurate preoperative surgical planning rapidly.
 Fig.~\ref{fig:pelvic_tumor} shows the user interface of pelvic tumor surgical planning system in SenseCare.
 The system efficiently cuts down the multi-party communication costs between radiology, orthopedics and 3D printing centers, and ultimately reduces doctor’s workload and facilitates patient-tailored treatment.
+It took only 15 minutes to complete the surgical planning for pelvic tumor resection, which is a dramatic acceleration compared with the 2-day time span in a traditional workflow~\cite{Qu2021MIA}.